- Who We Serve

 As you’re likely aware, the discipline of customer experience requires that organizations look at what it’s like to do business with themselves from “the outside in.”
 In other words, to walk in their customers’ shoes to understand from the customer perspective what works, and what doesn’t.

 This recognizes that understanding customers is key to better serving them, and to delivering good customer experiences.
-While there are many tools and artifacts used to further this understanding, one of the most popular are customer journey maps.
+While there are many tools and artifacts used to further this understanding, one of the most popular is customer journey mapping.

 That’s because the power of these maps is their ability to effectively illustrate the journey of a customer as they work towards achieving their goals.
 To do this, you need to look at the journey through the eyes of a single customer, best represented by a research-based customer persona that represent a broader segment’s unique wants, needs and objectives.